Yaser Kasim: Zakho

 After leaving Erbil, Kasim was close to a move to South America but returned to Iraq ahead of the 2021-2022 Iraqi Premier League season, signing a one-year contract for Erbil's Kurdish rivals Zakho, unveiled in the number 5 he previously wore for the national team.
 Following an excellent start to the season which saw him score twice and Zakho in the top six, Kasim was recalled to the Iraqi national team.
 On 15 January 2022, it was announced that Kasim will play one more game before joining a club in the Spanish second division, reported to be CF Fuenlabrada.
 However, Kasim's move to Spain fell through and the player was left without a club for the remainder of the 2021–22 season.

 Kasim went on trial with National League side Notts County in July 2022.
 In September 2022, Kasim announced his retirement from professional football.

 Welling United

 On 16 October 2022, Kasim signed for National League South side Welling United.
 He left on January 4, 2023, as a mutual agreement.

 Gloucester City

 Following his departure from Welling, Kasim joined National League North club Gloucester City.
 However, he announced his departure to take up a coaching role after playing just one game.

 Margate

 On 24 February 2023, Kasim signed for Isthmian League Premier Division club Margate having previously played with assistant manager Ben Greenhalgh at Brighton & Hove Albion.

 Eastbourne Borough

 Ahead of the 2023–24 season, Kasim signed for National League South club Eastbourne Borough.

-Return to Margate
+Returns to Margate

 In January 2024, Kasim returned to Margate.

 In May 2024, Kasim announced his retirement from football in order to focus on coaching and other industries.

+In January 2026, Kasim came out of retirement and returned to Margate again.